yashwanthreddyt25/Quantum-Computing-Simulator/README.md

-# Implementation of Grover's algorithm using Quantum Computing Algorithm
+# Implementation of Grover's algorithm using Quantum Computing Simulator
-Major Project (2020) - Implementation of Grover's algorithm using quantum computing algorithm
+Major Project (2020) - Implementation of Grover's algorithm using quantum computing simulator

 ### How to import the code and use it :
 ```sh